-Two styles of plenum heater are available; the first is for Rseries internal installation (inside the indoor unit).
+Two styles of plenum heater are available; the first is for internal installation (inside the air handler).
 Note limit for size 45 in above table.

 The second has a wider element profile for installation outside the unit, in the ductwork.
-For RH series or for R series when field-installing the fan in the convertible side discharge position, this type of plenum heater should be used.